ggranbell/Parasite-Egg-Classifier/README.md

 ## 📖 Overview

-**Multi-Class Parasite Egg Classification** is a thesis-driven deep learning project that leverages the **ConvNeXt-Base** architecture with transfer learning to achieve high-accuracy classification of soil-transmitted helminth (STH) eggs from microscopy images.
+**Multi-Class Parasite Egg Classification** is a  deep learning project that leverages the **ConvNeXt-Base** architecture with transfer learning to achieve high-accuracy classification of soil-transmitted helminth (STH) eggs from microscopy images.
 The system ships with a full scientific pipeline — from dataset preparation and model training, to evaluation, explainability (Grad-CAM), and a deployable Flask web interface — making it ready for both academic review and practical clinical screening use.

 ## ✨ Features